 The script triangulates the evaluation surface and computes sPD for each vertex using the electric and magnetic field data from the solid sensor.
 The psPD appears in a dialog window once the script is complete.
 If specified, the sPD is written to an output file.

-- International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE), IEC/IEEE 63195-2, Assessment of Power Density of Human Exposure to Radio Frequency Fields From Wireless Devices in Close Proximity to the Head and Body, Part 2: Computation Procedure (Frequency Range of 6 GHz to 300 GHz), FDIS 2021.
+- International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE), IEC/IEEE 63195-2, Assessment of Power Density of Human Exposure to Radio Frequency Fields from Wireless Devices in Close Proximity to the Head and Body (Frequency Range of 6 GHz to 300 GHz) - Part 2: Computational Procedure, 2022.